ApexPredatorxX0/ITAS255_CodeBase_Brandon.Gunderson/WordPress/README_WordpressLab2.md

 Your Wordpress lab needs to be pushed to github.com (USE the same repo as for lab1, just add a new folder lab2_wordpress, git add etc.) and share with me to be marked!!
 Please provide a 3-5 minute video demonstration of your site and customizations.

+To SUBMIT - please post a link to your github and a link to your video demo/screencast as 'on-line text' or the comment when submitting the assignment on portal.

 Labs that are not on github and have me added as a collaborate will not be marked!

-2 marks - working Docker setup and basic Wordpress config 2 marks - Part 2 - Advanced Custom Fields plugin configured and sample data for posts including lat and long etc.
+2 marks - working Docker setup and basic Wordpress config.
+Screencast and github link on portal.
+2 marks - Part 2 - Advanced Custom Fields plugin configured and sample data for posts including lat and long etc.
 3 marks - Part 3 custom Google map widget that shows Google map markers for each of the houses including one additional piece of info from a custom field (e.g. each marker might show the address of the house when you hover over it).
 NOTE most of the code for the map widget is in the class github repository to show you how Widgets work!
 3 marks - Part 4 - house images show up as a Gallery with responsive scroller